Cambridge & East Anglia

 Old Manor & East Ruston

-Armed with picnics we depart to Wroxham, the self-styled capital of the Norfolk Broads, and take to the water for a couple of hours exploring the Boards.
+Armed with picnics, we depart for Wroxham, in the heart of the Norfolk Broads, to take to the water and explore the waterways.

-We’re not far from East Ruston Old Vicarage, one of the most influential contemporary gardens of recent times, where we’ll spend the afternoon.
-Alan Gray and Graham Robeson bought this remote old vicarage in 1973, using it as a weekend retreat, until 1986 when they made it their home and started gardening.
-They are meticulous designers and accomplished plantsmen, and have created a wonderfully exuberant and extravagant garden.
+We’re not far from East Ruston Old Vicarage, where we’ll spend the afternoon in this influential contemporary garden.
+Alan Gray and Graham Robeson bought this remote vicarage in 1973, using it as a weekend retreat until 1986, when they made it their home and started gardening.
+Meticulous designers and accomplished plantsmen, both, they have created a wonderfully exuberant and extravagant garden.

 We will dine at the nearby Ingham Swan, and drive home along the coast.